mercyellen/comparisons/README.md

  * Java | Swift
    ---- | -----
-     Java need fixed for sure   | Only classes can inherit from another class.
-In other words, structures and enumerations don't support inheritance
+     Multiple inheritance is not allowed (A class extending multiple classes).
+You can have superclass = new subclass(), but you cannot have subclass = new superclass(). | Only classes can inherit from another class.
+In other words, structures and enumerations don't support inheritance.
+Multiple inheritance is also not allowed.

 *Extension